JirkaDellOro/JirkaDellOro.github.io/Privat/Calvin/Feier18/README.md

 Heiligbrunnenstr.
 36, 79822 Titisee-Neustadt, Tel.
 07652 381
 - Parkhotel Waldeck
 Parkstr.
 4-6, 79822 Titisee-Neustadt, Tel: 07651 809-0
-- Haltestelle Zäpfle-Bähnle
+- Haltestelle Zäpfle-Bähnle Gaststätte Pferdestall
-Gaststätte Pferdestall, Seestraße 11, 79822 TITISEE-Neustadt, Tel: 0175 7238971
+Seestraße 11, 79822 Titisee-Neustadt, Tel: 0175 7238971
 - Taxiunternehmen
 07651 9899602,  07651 5553, 07651 7538

 ## Musik
-- For Good (Wicked)
+### For Good (Wicked)
 I've heard it said, that people come into our lives
 for a reason, bringing something we must learn.
 And we are led to those who help us most to grow,